susanna-m-weber/maze_game/README.md

-# "Build Your Own World", a Randomly Generated Game
+# "Build Your Own World", a Randomly Generated Maze Challenge!

 ## Algorithms